 1. TOLL SIGN

-Toll signs display the current price.
-Price will vary based on the level of congestion in the express toll lane and will be adjusted to maintain free-flow traffic.
+Toll signs display the current price, which is adjusted based on the level of congestion in the express toll lane to maintain free-flow traffic.

 2. ENTRY AND EXIT

-Break in double white line shows drivers where they can enter and exit the express toll lane.
+A break in the double white line shows drivers where they can enter and exit the express toll lane.

 3. TOLLING TECHNOLOGY